jeffallen/remote-notification/app-backend/README.md

 ## Privacy Design

-- **Token-Only Storage**: Only FCM device tokens stored, no user data
+- **Encrypted Token Storage**: Only encrypted FCM device tokens stored, no plaintext access
+- **Zero-Knowledge**: Cannot decrypt tokens - true privacy separation from user data
 - **RAM-Only**: All data lost on restart (no persistent storage)
 - **Separate Service**: Runs independently from user data systems
 - **Individual Notifications**: Each token sent separately to maintain isolation
 - **No User Association**: Tokens never linked to accounts or profiles
+- **End-to-End Encryption**: RSA-4096 encryption from client to notification backend

 ## Features